EdwinVW/cloud-native-architecture-workshop/README.md

       "amount": 2
    }
    ```
-3. Add a *UseProductCommandHandler* to the *WorkshopManagementAPI* that will handle the *UseProductCommand* (look at the existing command-handlers for inspiration).
+3. Add a controller method and a *UseProductCommandHandler* to the *WorkshopManagementAPI* that will handle the *UseProductCommand* (look at the existing controller methods and command-handlers for inspiration).
    - Make sure the new command-handler is registered in the *CommandHandlersDIRegistration* class!
 4. Expand the *WorkshopPlanning* and *MaintenanceJob* entities in the *WorkshopManagement* domain so they can handle the *UseProduct* command.
 This command should result in a *ProductUsed* event (that will be automatically stored in the event-store).
 This is an example of the event:
    ```JSON